Jerusalem and Her Gates

 Continue the Tour

-In this time of limited international travel, we hope that this virtual tour has given you a taste of the biblical gates of Jerusalem.
+We hope that this virtual tour has given you a taste of the biblical gates of Jerusalem.
 We hope it opened your eyes to the past, present and future importance of God’s holy city.
-If you are able, come to Jerusalem to discover the remaining gates leading to the Old City, and allow God to speak to you!
+And what next?
+Come to Jerusalem to discover the remaining gates leading to the Old City, and allow God to speak to you!

 Visiting Israel: In the Footsteps of Jesus: Free PDF Download